gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 this library, the Jar binary is built and made available to the consuming component.

 - Change dependency resolution to select a `LibrarySpec` instance that provides a `JarBinarySpec`.
-    - For a requirement that specifies a `project` and no `library`, select the library that may provide a Jar binary.
+    - For a requirement that specifies a `project` and no `library`, select the library that provides a Jar binary.
         - Fail when there is not exactly one such library.
     - Given a selected library, fail when that library does not provide exactly one compatible `JarBinarySpec`.
 - Dependency resolution honors the target platform of the consuming Jar binary, so that all API dependencies must be compatible with the target platform.
 - Allows an arbitrary graph of custom libraries and Java libraries to be assembled and built.

-The current implementation of `LocalLibraryDependencyResolver` works on `JvmLibrarySpec` and `JvmBinarySpec`, which implies that it works on
-`JarBinarySpec`.
-If possible, we should avoid directly depending on `JarBinarySpec`.

 ### Test cases

+#### Simple dependencies

 - Given a project that defines a custom `CustomLibrarySpec` _A_ that creates a `JarBinarySpec`and a `JvmLibrarySpec` _B_:
     - source set `main` of `B` declares a dependency on library `A`